Updated · Jun 09, 2023

 YouTube maintains a solid second place in the “most used social media” category.

-79% of all internet users own a YouTube account (Facebook sitting at 85%).
-However, the video and streaming platform has the most active users—86% of all people on the Web visit it actively.
+79% of all internet users own a YouTube account (Facebook’s sitting at 85%).
+However, the video and streaming platform has the most active users—86% of all people on the Web.

-In other news, Futuresource Consulting data from 2016 has some interesting points regarding UK users, aged 3–16.
-According to them, a tad over 10% of them watch more than 3 hours of YouTube videos daily.
+In other news, we recently came across a fascinating survey by Futuresource Consulting that illustrated some gripping points regarding UK users aged 3–16.
+They claim that over 10% watch more than three hours of YouTube videos daily.

-There is an obvious explanation for why that is.
-Humans are social creatures and, as such, we need connection.
+There is an obvious explanation for that.
+Humans are social creatures, and as such, we need connection.
 With the rise of the smartphone (and the tablet), reaching out to another human being is 1-2 taps away.
-These apps’ business model is based on an innate human desire, which is why it works so well.
+Messaging apps’ business model is based on an innate human desire, which is why it works so well.

 Therefore, we can reasonably expect the average time spent on social media to rise further.

-ExpandedRamblings estimates 2 billion minutes worth of calls is conducted daily in WhatsApp.
-No surprise there, considering it is the top messaging app in 128 countries as of 2018.
+It’s estimated that 2 billion minutes of calls are conducted daily on WhatsApp.
+No surprise there, considering it is the top messaging app in 180 countries.

-If you’ve ever asked yourself “how much time do we spend on social media”, well – the figures are astounding.
+So if you’ve ever asked yourself, “how much time do we spend on social media,” now you know, and well, the figures are astounding.
 They don’t show any sign of slowing down either—social media usage (and WhatsApp’s in particular) will only grow in the future.

 Current user engagement is not the best metric that can predict how the service will grow in the future.
 It’s relatively easier to optimize user experience compared to attracting said users in the first place.
 Arguably then, the number of people using an app is a better litmus test.
 With WhatsApp being the undisputed champion in this category, chances are it will continue to grow with impressive steps.

-When it comes to time spent on the internet, statistics really paint a vivid picture, don’t they?
+When it comes to time spent on the internet, statistics paint a vivid picture, don’t they?

-Instagram is mostly used for entertainment, but it already has solid messaging features.
-Doesn’t necessarily mean it will try to go after WhatsApp’s market.
-Still, it’s one more reason for users to spend more time on the platform.
-I’m sure that’s what their CEO thinks as well.
+Instagram is mainly used for entertainment, but it already has solid messaging and ecommerce features.
+That doesn’t necessarily mean it will try to go after WhatsApp’s or Facebook’s market.
+Still, these are more reasons for users to spend more time on the platform.
+Indeed, that’s what Instagram’s team plans as well.

-In addition, three-quarters of Twitter visitors claim to use it to check the news.
-In a sense, we can say this social media focuses on adult users as a main demographic.
+In addition, three-quarters of Twitter visitors claim to use the platform to check the news.
+In a sense, we can say this social media focuses on adult users as a primary demographic.